 An LLC could otherwise be a partnership or a corporation.
 If the LLC box is checked on the second row of line 3 the tax classification must also be written in.
 Partnerships do need a 1099.
 Corporations of the S or C variety do not need a 1099.
 If the LLC identifies as either a partnership or a corporation then line 2 must be filled in and an EIN must be provided.

 Regardless of business type, all forms should be signed.

 I also recommend saving a PDF copy of the W-9 Form in the vendor details area within QB.
-And finally, it is best practices to have new W-9 forms filled out on occasion as addresses can change and individuals can form companies.
+And finally, it is best practice to have new W-9 forms filled out on occasion as addresses can change and individuals can form companies.

-It’s never too early in the year to run through the 1099 wizard within QuickBooks, make a list of who you need to get W-9s from and start that process now so January is less hectic.
+It’s never too early in the year to run through the 1099 wizard within QuickBooks, make a list of who you need to get W-9s from, and start that process now so January is less hectic.

 Form 1099s are due to the IRS and recipients by 31 January.
 If you need help let us know.
 We can e-file your forms for you and digitally (and/or by snail mail) send them to your vendors.